hasura/graphql-engine/docs/graphql/manual/auth/jwt.rst

 ``key``
 ^^^^^^^
-- In case of symmetric key (i.e HMAC based key), the key as it is. (e.g - "abcdef...").
+- In case of symmetric key (i.e. HMAC based key), the key as it is. (e.g. - "abcdef...").
 - In case of asymmetric keys (RSA etc.), only the public key, in a PEM encoded string or as a X509 certificate.